Georgia (country)

 After the Russian Revolution in 1917, Georgia briefly emerged as an independent republic under German protection.
-However, the country was invaded and annexed by the Red Army in 1921; it then became one of the republics of the Soviet Union.
+However, the country was invaded and annexed by the Red Army in 1921; it then became a republic of the Soviet Union.
 In the 1980s, an independence movement grew quickly, leading to Georgia's secession from the Soviet Union in April 1991.
 For much of the subsequent decade, the country endured economic crises, political instability, and secessionist wars in Abkhazia and South Ossetia.
 Following the peaceful Rose Revolution in 2003, Georgia strongly pursued a pro-Western foreign policy, introducing a series of reforms aimed at integration into the European Union and NATO.
 This Western orientation led to worsening relations with Russia, culminating in the Russo-Georgian War of 2008 and continued Russian occupation of parts of Georgia.

 Georgia is a representative democracy governed as a unitary parliamentary republic.
 It is a developing country with a very high Human Development Index and an emerging market economy.
-Sweeping economic reforms since 2003 have resulted in one of the freest business climates in the world, greater economic freedom and transparency, and among the fastest rates of GDP growth.
+Sweeping economic reforms since 2003 have resulted in one of the freest business climates in the world, as well as greater economic freedom and transparency.
 In 2018, Georgia became the second country to legalize cannabis, and the first former socialist state to do so.
 Georgia is a member of numerous international organizations, including the Council of Europe, Eurocontrol, BSEC, GUAM, and Energy Community.
 As part of the Association Trio, Georgia is an official candidate for membership in the European Union.
 Since October 2024, Georgia has been immersed in a deep political crisis.